 Inadequate reporting of the results obtained with multi-factorial methods is especially critical if the (inadequately described) statistical modelling leads to a shift of effects to the "desired" range, which is not recognizable with mono-factorial methods.
-Detailed comments on the requirements for the use of multi-factorial methods can be found in various reviews and guidelines [28,41,288].
+Detailed comments on the

-The Institute uses modern methods in its own regression analysis calculations [224].
+The Institute uses modern methods in its own regression analysis calculations [230].
 In this context, results of multi-factorial models that were obtained from a selection process of variables should be interpreted with great caution.
-When choosing a model, if such selection processes cannot be avoided, a type of backward elimination will be used, as this procedure is preferable to the procedure of forward selection [224,485].
-A well-informed and careful preselection of the candidate predictor variable is essential in this regard [112].
-If required, modern methods such as the lasso technique will also be applied [497].
-For the modelling of continuous covariates, the Institute will, if necessary, draw upon flexible modelling approaches (e.g. regression using fractional polynomials [423,442]) to enable the appropriate description of non-monotonous associations.
+When choosing a model, if such selection processes cannot be avoided, a type of backward elimination will be used, as this procedure is preferable to the procedure of forward selection [230,499].
+A well-informed and careful preselection of the candidate predictor variable is essential in this regard [111].
+If required, modern methods such as the lasso technique will also be applied [511].
+For the modelling of continuous covariates, the Institute will, if necessary, draw upon flexible modelling approaches (e.g. regression using fractional polynomials [436,457]) to enable the appropriate description of non-monotonous associations.